Women report experience with cryolipolysis, which 'deformed' Linda Evangelista

-Freezing fat, or cryolipolysis, is a popular aesthetic procedure.
+Fat freezing, or cryolipolysis, is a popular cosmetic procedure.
 It is estimated that worldwide more than eight million treatments of this type are performed each year.

 But lately, this procedure has gained the news in a negative way.

-That’s because the Canadian Linda Evangelista, one of the 90’s supermodels, claims compensation of U$ 50 million (about R$ 270 million) after undergoing the treatment, in which she says she was “brutally deformed”.
+That’s because Canadian Linda Evangelista, one of the 90s supermodels, claims compensation of U$ 50 million (about R$ 270 million) after undergoing the treatment, in which she says she was “brutally deformed”.

 Linda claims to have developed paradoxical adipose hyperplasia (PAH), a rare side effect in which the product would have done just “the opposite of what was promised” by increasing fat cells.